 We also note the advertised firmness, then test the mattress to see if these claims stack up.

-Because we have stopped conducting a smell assessment, these results no longer contribute to the overall score.
-The 5% weighting has been rolled into "comfort score after eight years of use" and overall results were retroactively applied to all tested models in order to maintain fair comparison points.
+Because we've stopped conducting a smell assessment, these results no longer contribute to the overall score.
+The 5% weighting has been rolled into "comfort retention score after eight years" and overall results were retroactively applied to all tested mattresses in order to maintain fair comparison points.